 What did Jesus mean?
 A word study reveals the depth of the Lord’s response.
 The Greek word for “spirit” is pneuma.
 From the word pneuma we derive the English word “wind.”
-When we speak of the Holy Ghost, for example, we could also refer to Him as the Holy Pneuma or Wind.
+When we speak of the Holy Ghost, for example, we could also refer to Him as the Holy Pneuma or Holy Wind.

 In Samaria, a different spirit (wind or pneuma) was influencing the disciples.
-Notice also that Jesus made no excuses for James and John – they weren’t just having a bad day – He was quite specific when He used the word “spirit.”
+Notice also Christ made no excuses for James and John – they weren’t just having a bad day – He was quite specific when He used the word “spirit.”
 Again Jesus said, “You do not know what pneuma you are of.”

-But Jesus knew precisely what spirit the two disciples were of: a religious spirit.
+But Jesus knew precisely what spirit the two disciples were of, a religious spirit.
 Religious spirits influence someone to act self-righteous.
 Self-righteousness means being filled with or showing a conviction of being morally superior or more righteous than others.
 It is important to understand that to be influenced does not mean to be possessed, but rather simply means to be:

 The disciples were outraged at the Samaritan’s actions and began to act self-righteous because the Samaritans were not receiving Jesus, their Lord, into the territory.
 There is a difference between self-righteousness and righteous indignation.
 Can you imagine being so self-righteous that you are willing to call down the fiery judgment of God on an entire city?
 That’s not normal behavior.